Facebook

 Do they know the keyboard shortcuts for common functions in the preferred video editing software your company uses?

-General Editing Abilities and Creative Vision
+Editing Abilities and Creative Vision

 Your video editor should be able to work with audio and video files, create titles and graphics, and adjust the video’s color and lighting.
+Planning and executing an editing project effectively is crucial to ensure successful outcomes.

 How creative are they with sound design and effects?
 Transitions?